joergschwarzwaelder/hhc2020/Additional/CAN Bus Investigation.md

     (1608926671.122520) vcan0 19B#00000F000000
     (1608926674.092148) vcan0 19B#000000000000

-As the objective says that there are one UNLOCK and two LOCK signals,
+As the objective says that there are one UNLOCK and two LOCK signals, the decimal portion to be submitted is **122520**.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjAwMjI1LDE1NzYwNjc1MTBdfQ==
+eyJoaXN0b3J5IjpbLTgxMjYwODY4MywxNTc2MDY3NTEwXX0=
 -->